 I think most people have made an attempt to look smarter at some point in their lives.
-But according to a recent article in the Wall Street Journal, most people probably went about it all wrong.
+But according to an article in the Wall Street Journal, most people probably went about it all wrong.

 Research indicates that when people are asked to “act smart,” they often do the same types of things.
 They use big words, speak in complex sentences, talk quickly, and look serious.
 But research suggests that these tactics don’t work.
 Big words just don’t impress people.

 So what does work?
 Well, here are a few things that can actually make you seem smarter: